Egorlykskaya (air base)

 Egorlykskaya is a former airbase of the Russian Air Force located 37 km south-east of Zernograd, Rostov Oblast, Russia.

 The base was home to the 325th Independent Helicopter Regiment between 1992 and 2010 with the Mil Mi-8 (ASCC: Hip), Mil Mi-6 (ASCC: Hook) & Mil Mi-26 (ASCC: Halo).

-Since September of 2023, as part of the Russian invasion of Ukraine, it has been used for storage of North Korean ammunition.
+Since September 2023, as part of the Russian invasion of Ukraine, it has been used for storage of North Korean ammunition.